jinjunliu/notes/resources.md

     * [Slides](http://www.cs.cmu.edu/afs/cs/academic/class/15213-f15/www/schedule.html)
     * [Code](http://csapp.cs.cmu.edu/3e/imcode.html)

+## Cryptocurrency

+* [CS 251: Cryptocurrencies and Blockchain Technologies](https://cs251.stanford.edu/), by Stanford University.
+The course covers all aspects of blockchains and cryptocurrencies, including distributed consensus, smart contracts, economics, scalability, and applications.
+We will focus on Bitcoin and Ethereum as case studies.

 ## Others

 * [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/), how to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!
 Also available in [Chinese version](https://missing-semester-cn.github.io/).